Theoretical constraints on tidal triggering of slow earthquakes: Discussion

-In our simulations, tidal-like stress perturbations can trigger events on stable sliding VW fault due to resonance.
-A key subsequent question is whether the timing of these events correlates with the tidal stress, its rate of change, or shows no systematic relation.
-Addressing this issue is essential for assessing whether such resonance-driven triggering could be identified in natural observations.
+In our simulations, harmonic stress perturbations can trigger events on stable sliding VW fault due to resonance. whether the peak slip velocity of these events occurs preferentially near the tidal stress maximum, near the maximum tidal stressing rate, or shows no systematic phase relation.
+Addressing this issue is essential to assess whether such resonance-driven triggering could be identified in natural observations.

 Similar to the approaches used to study tidal correlations in natural (slow) earthquakes \parencite{thomas2012tidal,royer2015tidal,van2016fortnightly,zhao2025tidal}, we quantify the correlation using the tidal phase distribution.
-The tidal phase $\theta$ indicates the position within the tidal stress cycle at which an event occurs, distinguishing whether the event takes place near a tidal stress peak, a trough, or during the rising or falling stage.
+The tidal phase $\phi$ indicates the position within the tidal stress cycle at which an event occurs, distinguishing whether the event takes place near a tidal stress peak, a trough, or during the rising or falling stage.
 The definition of the tidal phase is illustrated in Figure \ref{fig:tidal_phase_define}a.

 Because phase is a circular variable, the arithmetic mean is inappropriate (e.g., phase at $179^{\circ}$ and $-179^{\circ}$ are close, yet their arithmetic mean would misleadingly give $0^{\circ}$).
-So to characterize the phase distribution, we employ two standard parameters from circular statistics: the mean tidal phase $\bar{\theta}$ and the resultant vector length $R$.
-As shown in Figure~\ref{fig:tidal_phase_define}b, each phase $\theta$ is represented as a unit vector, and the components of the mean resultant vector are computed as:
+So to characterize the phase distribution, we employ two standard parameters from circular statistics: the mean tidal phase $\bar{\phi}$ and the resultant vector length $R$.
+As shown in Figure~\ref{fig:tidal_phase_define}b, each phase $\phi$ is represented as a unit vector, and the components of the mean resultant vector are computed as:

-from which the mean tidal phase $\bar{\theta}$ is obtained as:
+from which the mean tidal phase $\bar{\phi}$ is obtained as:

 which identifies a typical phase within the tidal cycle at which events preferentially occur.
-For example, $\bar{\theta}=0^{\circ}$ indicates that events tend to occur near the peak tidal stress. $\bar{\theta}=-90^{\circ}$ corresponds to events occurring near the peak tidal stress rate.
+For example, $\bar{\phi}=0^{\circ}$ indicates that events tend to occur near the peak tidal stress. $\bar{\phi}=-90^{\circ}$ corresponds to events occurring near the peak tidal stress rate.

-The resultant vector length $R$ quantifies the concentration of the phase distribution around $\bar{\theta}$:
+The resultant vector length $R$ quantifies the concentration of the phase distribution around $\bar{\phi}$:

 A value of $R=1$ indicates that all events occur at the same tidal phase.
-In contrast, smaller values of $R$ indicate weaker phase clustering, with events distributed over a broader range of phases.
+In contrast, smaller values of $R$ indicate more scattered distribution of tidal phase, with events distributed over a broader range of phases.